burzum/cakephp-file-storage/readme.md

 ## Installation

-To be able to simple autoload Gaufrette load the plugin with bootstrap enabled.
+To be able to simply autoload Gaufrette load the plugin with bootstrap enabled.
 The bootstrap file will register the SPL classloader.

 	CakePlugin::load('FileStorage', array('bootstrap' => true));